+An enigmatical match is Afg. panga "capital" and OE pæneg "coin, money" which has some correspondences in other Germanic languages, the origin of which is considered unclear (Ger.
+Pfenning, Swiss pengar, Dan. pengeetc.).
 However Pashto has many English loan-words of modern days, such as Pashto bench (Eng bench), Pashto strābari (Eng strawberry) etc, therefore it is very difficult to separate common ancient lexical heritage from nowadays borrowings.
-Some lexical coincidences can have common origin from Greek or Latin.
+Some lexical correspomdences can have common origin from Greek or Latin.
 One must say that English-Iranic connections are not yet studied sufficiently.
 For example, Eng. hog is supposed to be of Celtic origin but it has many matches in the Iranic languages, which are unknown (Yagn, Afg xug, Shung xūg, Gil xuk, Pers. xūk, Yazg. xəg etc) for scholars.
 Many Germanic words have Iranic matches (Ger Damm, Sw damm “dam”, Ger Faß "barrel”, Haus “house”, Hammel “lamb”, Rain “border”, Reif “rope”, waten “to wade”, Zagel, Sw tagel “tail”) but it is vainly to look for them in the Etymological Dictionary of German Languge

 As we can see on the map 5, the forefathers of Albanians, the Thracians were the nearest neighbours of Germanic tribes on the southeast.
 The Pashto Urheimat was located over the Dnepr.
 All these languages can have common lexical heritage.
 However the Germanic-Thracian language connections are researched insufficient, to say nothing about Pashto-Albanian ones.
 Brief survey of the vocabularies of these languages shows that such connections exist.
 The Pashto-Albanian lexical matches were considered above, there are some English-Albanian examples: